DominickMuniz/road-to-web3-wk4-NFT-Gallery/README.md

 it was styled using tailwind CSS, and created using 'npx create-next-app -e with tailwindcss'

-99% of this code is stolen -- however I did infact type everything. lol
+most of this code is stolen